Receptogenesis in a Vascularized Robotic Embodiment: Conclusion

 \section{Conclusion}

-In conclusion, we demonstrated the \textit{ex novo} generation (Figure 1) of UV-sensing hardware via photopolymerization within a moth-inspired, vascularized robotic embodiment.
-By employing a hierarchical vascularization strategy (Figure 2) - combining global advection defined by 3D printed structure with local infusion - we successfully distributed precursors (namely, pyrrole) across the body, enabling effective volume activation upon local exposure to environmental stimulus (UV-light).
+In conclusion, we demonstrated the \textit{ex novo} hardware generation (Figure 1) of UV-sensing hardware via photopolymerization within a moth-inspired, vascularized robotic embodiment.
+By employing a hierarchical vascularization strategy (Figure 2) - combining global advection defined by 3D printed structure with local infusion - we successfully distributed precursors (namely, pyrrole) across the body, enabling effective volume activation upon localised UV-exposure.
 The resulting receptive area (PPy) exhibited a quantifiable impedance shift due to reversible (bi)polaron formation upon UV exposure (Figure 3).
 The effective creation of a UV receptor was successfully demonstrated with visual signalling (LED lights) and wing flapping (actuation) (Figure 4).
-Our work, realized through conventional chemistry and 3D printing, offers a new paradigm for situated robotics, particularly where environmental adaptiveness and autonomous functional growth are required.
+Our work, realized through conventional chemistry and 3D printing, paves the way for a new paradigm for situated robotics, particularly where environmental adaptiveness is required.